 Town of Grimsby

 You gave your feedback, now it is time to hear some of the results!
 The next step in the Parks, Recreation and Culture Master Plan is an open house to share the results of public consultation.
 This is your chance to comment on those results and speak towards the formation of this guiding document.
 Visit our Master Plan page for more infromation.

 The amount of this installment is shown on the second stub of the bill mailed to you in June.
 If you did not receive a tax bill, please contact the tax department for further information.
 Failure to receive a bill does not excuse the payment of taxes.

 Payments can be made at most financial institutions or by telephone and internet banking.
 Installments can also be paid by postdated cheques provided the taxes are paid by the regular due dates.
 A night depository is available at the front entrance of Town Hall for cheque payments only.

 No credit card payments are accepted at Town Hall.
-Please visit our website http://www.grimsby.ca/Finance/payment-options.html for further details on credit card payments.
+Please visit our website at www.grimsby.ca for further details on credit card payments.

-Please ensure that your payment reaches us on or before the due dates indicated.
+Please ensure that your payment reaches us on or before the October 5th due date.
 The taxpayer is responsible for the late arrival of payment.
 Penalties of 1¼% are added on the first day of default and on the first day of each month following.
 Penalties cannot be waived.